vncntmchlk/vncntmchlk.github.io/content/projects/ultramarine.md

-In 2023 I collaborated with the dance company TachoTinta to created the music pieces for their piece "Ultramarine Sway".
+In 2023 I collaborated with the dance company TachoTinta to create the music for their piece "Ultramarine Sway".
 Some excerpts:

 - Ultramarine Sway - Corals {{<audio src="/audio/ultramarine/coral.mp3" caption="" >}}
 - Ultramarine Sway - Fishes {{<audio src="/audio/ultramarine/fishes 1.mp3" caption="" >}}